Badminton at the 2012 Summer Olympics – Men's doubles

 The badminton men's doubles tournament at the 2012 Olympic Games in London took place from 28 July to 5 August at Wembley Arena.
 The draw was held on 23 July 2012.
 Thirty-two players from 14 nations competed in the event.

-China's Cai Yun and Fu Haifeng won the gold medal.
+Cai Yun and Fu Haifeng of China, whom were the silver medalists in the men's doubles event in 2008, defeated Denmark's Mathias Boe and Carsten Mogensen in the final, 21–16, 21–15, to win the gold medal in men's doubles badminton at the 2012 Summer Olympics.
+Their win made China the first and only country to win gold medals in all five disciplines of badminton in a single Olympics.
+In the bronze-medal match, South Korea's Jung Jae-sung and Lee Yong-dae defeated Malaysia's Koo Kien Keat and Tan Boon Heong 23–21, 21–10.
+It was South Korea's second consecutive bronze medal at the event and sixth men's doubles badminton Olympic medal overall in four consecutive Olympic games.

 Competition format

 The tournament started with a group phase round-robin followed by a knockout stage.